MGXlab/Viromics2024/index.md

     <a href="{{ site.carpentries_site }}"><img src="{{ relative_root_path }}/assets/img/slide_module_2024.png" alt="Viromics workflow" /></a>
 </p>

-If you do not have a solid background in linux/bash or programming you can follow the self study material indicated in this link before the start of the module: https://github.com/waltercostamb/course_viral-microbiology_2023/blob/main/study_material.md
+If you do not have a solid background in linux/bash or programming you can follow the self-study material indicated in this link before the start of the module: [Self-study material](https://github.com/waltercostamb/course_viral-microbiology_2023/blob/main/study_material.md)

 ### Covered topics